All items sold on this website are polyurethane resin replicas, made in USA. No real or natural bone is available on this site.

 Young porpoises need to consume about 7% to 8% of their body weight each day to survive, which is approximately 15 pounds or 7 kilograms of fish.

-Researchers at the University of Aberdeen in Scotland have also discovered that the local bottlenose dolphins attack and kill harbour porpoises without eating them due to competition for a decreasing food supply.
+Researchers at the University of Aberdeen in Scotland have also discovered that the local Bottlenose Dolphins attack and kill Harbour Porpoises without eating them due to competition for a decreasing food supply.

 An alternative explanation is that the adult dolphins exhibit infanticidal behavior and mistake the porpoises for juvenile dolphins which they are believed to kill.

+Significant predators include white sharks and killer whales (orcas).
 Grey seals are also known to attack them by biting off chunks of fat as a high energy source.